Why consider a Vehicle Miles Traveled (VMT) Fee?

 - Identify what kind of fee type to develop

-- Solicit consultant services (optional)
+- Solicit consultant services if desired

 - Review proposals and select a consultant